Winning at life is a great big audacious and overarching goal but there are 2 issues:

 You need to have a ‘can-do’ attitude.
 You need to learn to treat failure as a lesson and not as a definitive endpoint.
 You need to adopt a growth mindset and keep going forward.
 Here’s a test – if I were to say – I’ll give you $50,000 if you could build a shed in my garden, what would your immediate reaction be?
 “I can’t do that” or “No, probs, do you want it painted red or blue”.
 There are a million and one ways to accomplish this and this is the same as anything in life.
 Approach any situation with the perspective that you can improve and get better at it and you’ll find doors open and you’ll grow daily.

 My Advice: Read Mindset by Carol Dweck (link) or for a short summary check out my post here.

 Without goals, you are unlikely to get anywhere.
 The question to ask yourself would be – if I was in exactly the same place in 10 years time, would I be happy?
 If yes then don’t worry about it.
 If no, then WHERE would you like to be in 10 years time?
 Think big, get excited and most important start taking action today (this list is a great place to start for almost any goal).

-My advice: Write your 10-year goal down then work out what you need to do in the next 3 years to reach this goal.
+My Advice: Write your 10-year goal down then work out what you need to do in the next 3 years to reach this goal.
 Then break this down further into the next 12 months and then next 3 months.
 Finally, work out what you need to do this month and TODAY.
-Here’s an article I wrote on setting pimping new years resolutions but it applies to all goals.
+Here’s an article I wrote on pimping your new years resolutions but it applies to all goals.

 Enjoy the Journey/Gratitude